Click-through rates. The percentage of online ad views that turn into those ever-precious clicks. How much do they matter?

 But prioritising exclusively on click-throughs is uneconomical given that they offer such low returns.
 Nielsen research shows that there is no known correlation between clicks and sales.
 Even if a business’s click-through rates were to double, the difference in sales will generally only be marginal.

-Clicks can’t measure how an ad is viewed.
-Can other data?
+Clicks can’t measure how an ad is viewed, or perceived over time.
+But can other data?

 Excessive concern with CTRs can lead to the neglect of other factors, such as time, or what we can call the ‘time form’.